• specter •

 Notes: Specter comes with several adjectives, spectral and spectrish, both meaning "like a specter" and spectred "filled with specters".
 Remember, if you're in England to reverse the last two letters and spell the word spectre.

-In Play: We seldom hear the word in its original meaning: "Lilly White bought a house in which she claims the specter of a previous owner occasionally flits about it."
-It is more often used in reference to a lurking threat: "Horace raised the prices on all his goods despite the specter of inflation that lurks overhead."
+In Play: We seldom hear the word in its original meaning: "Lilly White bought a house in which she claims the specter of a previous owner occasionally flits about."
+It is more often used in reference to a lurking threat: "Horace raised the prices on all his goods despite the specter of inflation that lurks about."

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!